troynsofor-svg/Lab-Safety-Multi-Agent-CV-System/models/README.md

 models/ — Model Sources & Description
-The models/ directory contains the trained YOLOv11 models used by the PPE Detection System.
-These files are generated during training in Google Colab using the Ultralytics YOLOv11 framework.
+The models/ directory has the trained YOLOv11 models utilized from the PPE Detection System.
+The files are created during the training procedure in Google Colab using the Ultralytics YOLOv11 framework.

 Contents
 Code